ramya5c4/interview_chatbot/README.md

 <html>
   <h2 align=center>AI Interview chatbot</h2>
   <div>
-    <p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbspThis project is the Interview chatbot by using Large Language Model.It is mainly for interview scenarios to help the users prepare for job interviews.This chatbot asks the questions based on the given skill set and experience.</p>
+    <p><b>Overview &nbsp:&nbsp </b>This project is the Interview chatbot by using Large Language Model.It is mainly for interview scenarios to help the users prepare for job interviews.This chatbot asks the questions based on the given skill set and experience.</p>
     <h3>Tech Stack:</h3>
     <span><b>Language Model : </b>LLaMA 3(Here I am using <b>ChatGroq</b> for fast response)</span></br>
     <span><b>Programing Language : </b>Python</span></br>